HOW TO PLANT A FALL URN USING CRESCENDO

 As you layer in these smaller plants, remember to backfill the soil.

 Next, add the mum.
 Here, June chose yellow, but chrysanthemums are available in a wide variety of colors including many variations of oranges, rusts and reds.
 These color options can help with your overall palette direction for your design.
 Plant the mum in the front of the arrangement, opposite to the dusty miller.
-Leave space in the front centre for the kale.
+Leave space in the front center for the kale.

 Next, add the kale or cabbage.
 These are hardy and cold-weather loving.
 They will become more vibrant as temperatures cool throughout the season.